VDR Solutions

 What are virtual data rooms and how do they support M&A due diligence?

-Virtual data rooms (VDRs) are secure online repositories where deal participants can store, share, and review confidential documents during M&A transactions.
-Clear Ideas VDR organizes files by data type, controls access by role, and tracks buyer and advisor engagement in real time.
-Document versioning, Q&A workflows, and comprehensive activity reporting help accelerate due diligence while maintaining confidentiality.
+Virtual data rooms (VDRs) are secure online workspaces where deal participants can store, share, and review confidential documents during M&A transactions.
+Clear Ideas VDRs organize files by data type, control access by role, and track buyer and advisor engagement in real time.
+Document versioning, Q&A workflows, and detailed activity reporting help accelerate due diligence while maintaining confidentiality.

 How does AI assist with M&A due diligence?

 Clear Ideas AI Chat is grounded in your deal room documents.
 You can ask questions about contracts, financials, and data room materials and receive answers with citations.
-AI Workflows turn approved documents into repeatable pipelines for due diligence checklists, contract summaries, and deal briefs.
+Governed Agents turn approved documents into repeatable pipelines for due diligence checklists, contract summaries, and deal briefs.
 All AI output is grounded in your content with source citations for verification and audit trails.

 What analytics and engagement insights are available for M&A deals?